avgurov2000/supervised_cd/README.md

 In total, there are ```./notebooks``` two notebooks with experiments:
  - ```./notebooks/BioGRID.ipynb```.
 Contains the experiments with real-world multiplex biological networks
  - ```./notebooks/mLFR_experiments.ipynb```.
 Contains the experiments with synthetic networks

+After launching the corresponding Jupyter notebooks, the results will be displayed both in the notebooks themselves and will fall into the ```./Results/```

 ## References
 <a id="1">[1]</a>